jkingportfolio/CI_PP3_Taco_Trailer/README.md

 #### Add item to order

-The Add item to order feature on the Menu page allows users to add an item to their order by typing the relevant number as display on the menu.
+The Add item to order feature on the Menu page allows users to add an item to their order by typing the relevant number as displayed on the menu.

 <details>
 <summary>Add item to order image</summary>